|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 |September||2 years||Level 5||Full-Time||Kirkley Hall Campus||University Level Qualification|

-In addition to academic qualifications equine husbandry competence and experience is required and a commitment to an intellectual challenge, as well as a satisfactory reference.
+In addition to academic qualifications, equine husbandry competence and experience is required and a commitment to an intellectual challenge, as well as a satisfactory reference.

 |Study level||Cost||Additional fees|

 |19+||6165.00 *subject to change||Fees for September 2022 - £6165 It is not possible to confirm fees for future academic years but the maximum increase each year will not exceed the rate of inflation as measured by the Consumer Price Index (CPI).
 The following course-related costs are included in the fees: - Annual £10 printing allowance - Loan of equipment required for modules (technical and training equipment, laboratory coat) The following course-related costs are not included in the fees: - Industry PPE - students will be expected to possess standard industry appropriate PPE.
 As a minimum: riding hat to current standards (PAS015, ASTM F1163; SNELL E2001/2016; VG1-040) (£100-£200), long-riding boots (£120 – £300), gloves (£4-£40), jodhpurs (£20-£180), schooling whip (£10-£42), body protector (for polework and jumping) (£45-£335), weatherproof equipment (£75-£450), yard footwear (£40-£300) - Optional – laboratory coat (£15-30) - Optional field trips to £100 (approximately £30 each at current prices) Financial support: For more information on Student Finance please go to our HE Finance page.|